vokenny/bootstrap-practice/README.md

 `browser-sync start --server --files "**/*"`

-Browsersync will provide a URL to view the site
+Browsersync will provide a URL to view the site.

 ### Cypress
 Install Cypress via `npm`